tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Automated Image Builds with GitHub Actions

 Once you have successfully tested your initial Docker image locally, you can use the build and push workflow with GitHub Actions.
-Remember to always fix the requirements versions you are using before pushing in case some requirements have changed.
-Also, when using the free docker/build-push action, there is a 14GB storage limit for free public repos for the runner ([About GitHub runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)).
-The docker image must therefore not exceed a given size.
-The provided github workflow [docker_image.yml](../.github/workflows/docker_image.yml) will be triggered whenever the [Dockerfile](../Dockerfile), the requirements.txt or the workflow itself have changed and build and push the Docker image to your configured Docker registry.
+Make sure to lock the versions of your dependencies before pushing, to avoid problems caused by possible changes in requirements.
+Note that when using the free `docker/build-push-action`, there is a 14GB storage limit for free public repositories on GitHub runners ([About GitHub runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners)).
+Therefore, the Docker image must not exceed this size.
+The provided github workflow [docker_image.yml](../.github/workflows/docker_image.yml) will be triggered whenever the [Dockerfile](../Dockerfile), the [requirements.txt](../requirements.txt) or the workflow itself is modified, and it will build the Docker image and push it to your configured Docker registry.

 > **Info:** At the moment the images are only built on ubuntu-latest runners for the x86_64 architecture.
-If you need to build images for other architectures, change the workflow file accordingly.
+If you need to build images for other architectures, modify the workflow file accordingly.

 ## 3 - DVC Experiment Pipeline